mryujitanaka/Ubuntu-Post-Install-Script/README.md

 <!-- About The Project -->
 <h2><strong>&#x1F9D0 About the Project</strong></h2>
     <p>This project was created specifically to meet my needs after installing Ubuntu based OS on my computer.
 However, since the script I created was so good (at least for me), I decided that it was not fair to keep it just for myself.
 So I thought: "why not share it with the world?".</p>
     <p>I bet you must have already wasted a lot of time downloading all your programs again after formatting your PC, right?
-You need to download a more updated program and so on...
+You need to manually download a more updated program and so on...
 YUCK!</p>
     <p>No more!
 Automate your processes and optimize your time!
 Let my script do all the work for you!</p>

 <!-- Built With -->